Company logo

 The Challenge: A Lack of Deterrence for Non-Compliant Employers

-Related: Explore our High Net Worth Legal Services services for strategic legal architecture in the UAE.
+Related: Explore our High Net Worth Legal Services services for strategic legal framework in the UAE.

 In the past, the penalties for labor law violations in the UAE were not always seen as a sufficient deterrent.
 For some employers, the financial penalties for non-compliance were seen as a manageable cost of doing business.
 The new penalty regime is designed to change that, by making the financial consequences of non-compliance so severe that no employer can afford to ignore them.

-Related: Explore our High Net Worth Legal Services services for strategic legal architecture in the UAE.
+Related: Explore our High Net Worth Legal Services services for strategic legal framework in the UAE.

 The legal framework: A Penalty Regime That Holds Employers to Account